CloudLabs-MOC/CloudLabs-SEED/Network Security/IP Layer and Attacks/IP-Layer-and-Attacks.md

 - Question 2: Can you use ICMP redirect attacks to redirect to a non-existing machine on the same network?
-Namely, the IP address assigned toicmp.gwis a local computer that is either offline or non-existing.
+Namely, the IP address assigned to icmp.gw is a local computer that is either offline or non-existing.
 Please show your experiment result, and explain your observation.
-- Question 3: If you look at thedocker-compose.ymlfile, you will find the following entries for the malicious router container.
+- Question 3: If you look at the docker-compose.yml file, you will find the following entries for the malicious router container.
 What are the purposes of these entries?
 Please change their value to 1 , and launch the attack again.
 Please describe and explain your observation.
     sysctls: